sportradar/elixir-workspace/workspace_new/README.md

 mix archive.install hex workspace_new
 ```

-To build and install it locally:
+To build and install it locally, run from within the `workspace_new` path:

 ```bash
 # remove any existing version